A New Paradigm in Education

 “Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.”

-To solve a problem based on critical thinking one must have a great breadth and depth of knowledge and without emotion pars out facts from fiction, popular fallacy from reality then using logic and reasoning to address the true problem.
+Critical thinking is apply good judgment, to solve a problem based on critical thinking one must have a great breadth and depth of knowledge and without emotion pars out facts from fiction, popular fallacy from reality then using logic and reasoning to address the true problem.
 The benefit of decisions based on critical thinking is time, energy, and money pursuing solutions to problems that will not solve the problem will not be wasted.
 Critical thinking will eliminate much more costly solutions from those that are less expensive or simpler.
 It will eliminate working at solving a problem that is not a real problem.
 It will allow people to see a real problem when others can’t see a real problem at all, or see that a given solution may cause a much bigger problem.
-It will give an awareness to a problem that others can not see.
+It will give awareness to a problem that others cannot see.
 Again another skill that our true leaders need to be masters at.

 In real life trails can be rocky, paths are blocked with a swollen creek.
 The simple act of running on a rocky trail picking a path across a creek makes children agile in not only in running but in thinking.
 What would stop others in their tracks does not slow our students down.
 The failure of equipment, the death of livestock, unpredicted weather, the death of a friend, lack of acceptance or rejection, or civil unrest; all of these happen in real-life and in addition to building grit these events that require a workaround to train the mind to be adaptable, to have agility, and prepare us for bigger hurdles.

-Collaboration is more than working with others on a team, it is to recognize the strengths and weaknesses of those that will make up the team and shore up those weaknesses and build on the strengths, that is when synergy is at its best.
-Like the making of rope from randomly combining individual fibers the strengths of one offset the weakness of others, the output will be greater than the sum of its parts.
+Collaboration is more than working with others on a team, the true leader recognizes the strengths and weaknesses of those that will make up the team.
+The students will learn to guide the team members to shore up their weaknesses and building on their strengths.
+They all will learn to use the synergistic effect offsetting the weaknesses of one member with the strengths of another member analogous the making of rope from randomly combining individual fibers the strengths of one offsets the weakness of others, therefore the output will be greater than the sum of its parts.
 However, if those fibers are put together with mindfulness making sure that the weakness of one fiber is paired up with a fiber that shores up by the strengths of another a superior rope is produced.

 If a well thought out collaborative team is built on that same precept that all members have different strengths the team will define synergy.
 It is not enough to simply work together in a team but train leaders to build great teams that build on the strengths of the team and help strengthen members weaknesses.

-Our students will have real-time experiences with well tuned functioning teams defining synergy.
-Our participants learn to build productive teams that can be done more than one person can do alone by the sheer volume of work to be done or the need of various experts from the different fields of study to put their heads together for a common good.
+Our students will have real-time experiences with well-tuned functioning teams defining synergy.
+Our participants learn to build productive teams that can do more than one person can do alone by the sheer volume of work to be done or the need of various experts from the different fields of study to put their heads together for a common good.
 All students will be project managers on little through midsized projects learning the tools and skills of project management.
 Their capstone project will most likely be a project that they will want the synergy of collaboration.

 Good Stewards of the Earth

 We cannot be separated from nature; all food, water, timber, wool, cotton, and many medicines come from nature.
 Many cultures teach that everything we need has been given to us in nature.
-Many resources that come from the earth are finite like copper, tin, coal and crude oil, others through good management like game, timber, pastures, crops will feed and clothe us as long as the sun shines and the rain falls.
-But with poor management of these resources and the land may continue to cause manmade disasters like the Dust Bowl.
+Many resources that come from the earth are finite like copper, tin, coal and crude oil, others through good management of pastures, farms, crops will feed and shelter us as long as the sun shines and the rain falls.
+But with poor management of these resources of the land we continue to cause manmade disasters like the Dust Bowl and the Sahara Desert.
 Therefore, it is our responsibility through education and modeling that we create leaders that will not only make decisions that will positively influence their community but the legacy of their good work will live for generations to come.